3-Round-Stones/callimachus/README.txt

 etc/callimachus.conf; change the ORIGIN and PORT to the be the same as the hostname and port (if not port 80); add an initial user as instructed.

-To register a Callimachus service with the operating system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh/.bat script.
-The Callimachus service is only available for Linux and Windows.
-If you do not run the install script, the window scripts will report "ERROR: The system was unable to find the specified registry key or value".
+To register a Callimachus daemon with the Linux system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh script.
+The Callimachus daemon is only available for Linux.

 Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
 The script will ask for a password for the initial user.
 Execute